vectorsss/gnuplot-style/README.md

 - Modular design allowing selective application of styles
 - Compatible with matplotlib's style system
 - Includes pattern fills for histograms and bar charts
+- Smart cycling: 16 unique combinations when using all styles together

 ## Installation